The Crown: Who was Sydney Johnson?

 Akuwudike is known for being featured in movies like Beasts of No Nation and TV series like Roger Roger, Fortitude, Manhunt and Gangs of London.
 In 2023, audiences will see him in The Little Mermaid live-action film from Disney in the role of Grimsby.

-The Crown season 5 is now streaming on Netflix
+The Crown season 5 is now streaming on Netflix.

-Marine Perot is a freelance entertainment writer living in London.
-She has been writing about television for 10 years, which led us to work with various publications including Paste Magazine, Radio Times, Konbini, Giddy, and more.
-Her favorite shows include LostOutlanderGame of Thrones, and The Haunting of Hill House.
+Marine Perot is a freelance entertainment writer living in Scotland.
+She has been writing about television for over 10 years and contributes to various publications including What to Watch, Radio Times, Konbini, Giddy, and more.
+Her favorite shows include Lost, Outlander, Game of Thrones, and The Haunting of Hill House.
 When not writing, Marine enjoys going on adventures with her corgi and reading a good book.